$57 Find Cheap Flights from Portland to Laughlin

 • What’s the cheapest day of the week to fly between Portland and Laughlin?

-Consider leaving on a Monday and avoid Fridays if you are looking for the best rates.
-For your return to Portland, you’ll find the best rates on Fridays and the most expensive ones on Thursdays.
+Consider leaving on a Sunday and avoid Thursdays if you are looking for the best rates.
+For your return to Portland, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 • How does KAYAK find such low prices on flights from Portland to Laughlin?